Language Guide (proto 2)

 file with a class for each message type, as well as a specialBuilder

-class for creating message class instances. - Python is a little different – the Python compiler generates a module
+file for each message type with an improved Kotlin API.
+This includes a DSL that simplifies creating message instances, a nullable field accessor, and a copy function. - Python is a little different — the Python compiler generates a module

 with a static descriptor of each message type in your